MoritzB90/PyRID/README.md

 <img src="PyRID_Logo_cropped.png" alt="PyRID" height=150px>

-PyRID: A Brownian dynamics simulator for reacting and interacting particles written in python.
+PyRID: A Brownian dynamics simulator for reacting and interacting particles written in Python.

 Disclaimer: PyRID is currently in early state development (version 0.1).
 As such, there is no guaranty that any of the functions are bug free.
 Careful validation of any results is recommended.